Ryle High School: Softball

 Ryle's Fast Pitch Softball team won the State Championship in 2006, were State Runners-Up in 2007, came in 4th in 2008 and came in 7th in 2010.

 Soccer

-State Runners-up in 2006, losing the championship game to Bowling Green.
+In soccer, the Ryle Raiders were state runners-up in 2006, losing the championship game to Bowling Green.

-State Runners-up in 2011, losing the championship game to St. Xavier High School (Louisville).
+The Raiders were again state runners-up in 2011, losing the championship game to St. Xavier High School (Louisville).

-Regional Champions and State semi-finalists in 2017.
+The Raiders were regional champions and state semi-finalists in 2017.

+In 2022, as well as 2023 the Raiders advanced to the semi-finals of state.

 Football

-State runners-up in 2006.
-They lost the final game to Trinity High School (Louisville).
+In football, the Ryle Raiders were state runners-up in 2006, losing the final game to Trinity High School (Louisville).